 The oldest free and charitable clinic in the U.S. continues to provide important health care

-The Social Welfare Board provides low cost primary and women’s health and dental care to people living in poverty.
+- The Social Welfare Board provides low cost primary and women’s health, and dental care to people with limited incomes.

-- Patients are asked to pay $5.00 per medical visit.
+- Medical patients are asked to pay $5.00 per medical visit.

 - The clinic connects established patients to free or low cost medications and specialty care.